Though a baby’s first year milestones may differ, there are certain guidelines that a parent can refer to to check if their baby is on track.

 As part of your baby’s first year milestones, he will now start walking, while holding on to furniture.
-He can also enjoy toys where he can stack up things or shoot objects into a container.
+At 11 months, he can also enjoy toys where he can stack up things or shoot objects into a container.

 You can start playing with your baby at this age, like rolling a ball, because he will already start imitating you.
 Your baby will start showing excitement when he accomplishes something, and start showing frustration or irritation when restricted from doing something.
 He will also learn to shake his head to signify “no”.

-Your baby will start to stand alone and walk alone.
+Now that your baby is one year old, he will start to stand alone and walk alone.
 He will start to become more independent and do things on his own, though he may fail.